Anne Pasternak: Creative Time

-In 1993 Anne Pasternak left Real Art Ways and became the Executive Director of Creative Time.
+In 1993 Anne Pasternak left Real Art Ways and became the executive director of Creative Time.
 There she curated and organized numerous exhibitions, events, discussions, and public art projects including the annual "Tribute In Light" memorial honoring the lives lost on September 11, 2001; Paul Chan's Waiting for Godot in Post-Katrina New Orleans, and Kara Walker's A Subtlety in Brooklyn's Domino Sugar Factory in the Williamsburg neighborhood.

 Brooklyn Museum

 In 2015, Pasternak left Creative Time and replaced Arnold L. Lehman as the director of the Brooklyn Museum.
-Pasternak's directorship at the Brooklyn Museum marks the first time a woman has kept a directing role in an encyclopedic New York museum.
+Pasternak's directorship at the Brooklyn Museum marks the second time a woman has kept a directing role in an encyclopedic New York museum.
+Isabel Spaulding Roberts was the first female director of the Brooklyn Museum.
 As a former director of a public art organization, this new position represents a shift in her career from a broader public sphere into the architecture of a museum.

 Her portrait is included in the series of Female Museum Art Director by artist Amy Chaiklin.